 - Watch, read, breathe news!

-For an IAS aspirant, Newspapers should be their best friends.
-One of the biggest challenges as far as current affairs are concerned is that the UPSC syllabus expands every day.
-There is a new newspaper everyday and something happening somewhere in the world is on our television.
-No matter what,there is no turning away from it.
-In addition to developing a habit of reading newspapers and watching the news daily, you should start identifying the important topics and stories that you should place your focus on.
-Before you start with newspaper reading, ask yourself what you should read and why should you read it and from where should you read it.
-This might help you to cut down the amount of reading you need to do and also aid in the collection of important information on a daily basis.
+For an IAS candidate, newspapers are akin to best friends.
+One of the biggest challenges regarding current affairs is that the UPSC syllabus expands every day due to this aspect.
+There is a new newspaper every day and something happening somewhere in the world is on our television.
+No matter what, there is no running away from it.
+Not only should you develop a habit of newspaper reading daily, you should also be sharp enough to identify major topics and events that are exam-worthy.
+Before starting to read the newspaper, you should decide what to read, why to read it and from where to read that news.
+This will definitely help you reduce the amount of time you take to read the newspaper since you would have cut down on the unnecessary news given in the papers.

 - Practice concentration exercises

-The are a lot of concentration exercises which you can use to retain more information in your brain and increase the time span of your focus e.g. what you can do is, read a passage in a book you have never read before.
+There are a lot of concentration exercises which you can use to retain more information in your brain and increase the time span of your focus e.g. what you can do is, read an extract from a book you have not perused before.
 Then try to recite it verbatim.
-Practice this for 5 minutes a day and enjoy the results which follow after a few months of effort.
-6. 83% of our sensory input comes from our eyes.
-To truly concentrate on something, shut your eyes and you will remove major distraction.
+Do this for 5 minutes per day and experience the benefits which will ensue after a few months of labour.
+83% of our sensory input is through our eyes.
+To effectively focus or concentrate on something, close your eyes and you would be able to axe off major distraction.
 However, this is only one of the exercises there are many more for you explore.

 - Spend productive time on the internet